This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Start by pouring your Orange Crush into a blender.
+Start by pouring your orange soda into a blender.

 Next, add two scoops of vanilla ice cream

-Blend, pour into a glass and garnish with your orange slice and cherry
+Blend, pour into a glass and garnish with orange slices and a cherry.

-- Add 2 large scoops of vanilla ice cream
+- Add 2 large scoops of vanilla ice cream2/3 cup vanilla ice cream

-- Add 2 large scoops of orange sorbet
+- Add 2 large scoops of orange sherbet2/3 cup orange sherbet

 - Pour into glass